Jadael/TMT/readme.md

 ```
 E4 ?
 Pitch, X ?
 Gate, 100% ?
 Velocity
-C5        , T       , 80%
+C5        , X       , 80%
-D5        , T       , 60%
+D5        , X       , 60%
-B4        , T       , 50%
+B4        , X       , 50%
 ```

-In this example, each step sets a pitch in column 1, uses column 2 for gating, and controls a velocity CV in column 3.
-The sequence plays a C major arpeggio, holding the first note for a full beat, and gradually lowering the velocity on each note.
+In this example, each step sets a pitch in column one, uses column two for gating, and controls a velocity CV in column three.
+The sequence plays a C major arpeggio, gradually lowering the velocity on each note.
 The labels, like `?
 Pitch`, are ignored because of the `?`.

 Here's the same arpeggio, but with a little more rhythmic variation:

 ```
 E4 ?
 Pitch, X ?
 Gate, 100% ?
 Velocity
-          , X       ,
+          , |       ,
-          , X       ,
+          , |       ,
-C5        , R       , 80%
+C5        , X       , 80%
-D5        , R       , 60%
+D5        , X       , 60%
           ,         ,
 B4        , X       , 50%
           ,         ,
 ```

-Notice the way this pattern holds notes by using consecutive gates over several steps, using Retriggers to ensure a new rising edge after a prior gate.
+Notice the way this pattern holds notes by using consecutive gates over several steps, using Retriggers to ensure a new rising edge when the step begins (even after a full width gate).
+The first note is held for three steps.

 Watch a brief demonstration here: